Backbase/local-backend-setup/development/docker-compose/readme.md

 - [Product catalog](https://github.com/baas-devops-reference/bootstrap-job/blob/main/data/src/main/resources/local-backend-setup/product-catalog/products.json)
 - [Legal Entity](https://github.com/baas-devops-reference/bootstrap-job/blob/main/data/src/main/resources/local-backend-setup/legal-entities/LegalEntity.json)

   > **NOTE**: For demonstration purposes, the `moustache-bank` and `moustache-bank-subsidiaries` are ingested.
-In case you want to change the data, you can do it from here: `development/bootstrap/target/bootstrap-job/data/src/main/resources/local-backend-setup` and build the docker image again: `bootstrap/creat-bootstrap-image.sh`
+In case you want to change the data, you can do it from here: `development/images/bootstrap/target/bootstrap-job/data/src/main/resources/local-backend-setup` and build the docker image again using: `images/bootstrap/creat-bootstrap-image.sh`

 ## Health check
 In addition to the default health check that is provided when you use `docker compose up`, the following steps describe how to perform a more comprehensive health check on your environment using Postman: